karlamejia/indigo/_posts/2020-08-01-dashboard-scraping-tutorial.markdown

 {% gist karlamejia/8072efd27ed8528941c4c62fa39e6cf9 %}

 ## Step 2: Scrape HTML Source Code
 The next step is to write Python code to automate our interaction with the dashboard.
 Before writing any code, we must look at the dashboard and inspect the source code to identify the HTML elements that contain the data we need.
 The dashboard source code refers to the HTML code that tells your browser how to render the dashboard web page.
-To view the dashboard source code, navigate to the dashboard and use the keyboard shortcut Ctrl+Shift+I. An interactive panel containing the dashboard source code will appear.
+To view the dashboard source code, navigate to the dashboard and use the keyboard shortcut ``Ctrl+Shift+I``.
+An interactive panel containing the dashboard source code will appear.

 Notice that the history of total tests performed and the daily case counts reported are only visible after clicking the "History" tab in the "Total Numbers of Tests Performed at County Sites" panel and the "Daily Case Count" tab in the "Confirmed Cases" panel, respectively.
 This means that we need to write Python code that automatically clicks on the "History" and "Daily Case Count" tabs so that the history of total tests performed and the daily case counts reported will be visible to Beautiful Soup.

 ![Markdowm Image][5]
 <figcaption class="caption">Photo by John Doe</figcaption>

-To find the HTML element that contains the "History" tab, use the shortcut Ctrl+Shift+C and then click on the "History" tab.
+To find the HTML element that contains the "History" tab, use the shortcut ``Ctrl+Shift+C`` and then click on the "History" tab.
 You will see in the source code panel that the "History" tab is in a div element with ID "ember208".